Vegans and Calcium Intake

 While spinach, Swiss chard, and beet greens are high in calcium, the calcium isn’t well absorbed due to their high content of oxalate, which binds calcium and prevents absorption from the digestive tract.

-It’s safe for vegans to supplement with 300 mg of calcium per day or less if they aren’t getting large amounts of calcium from other sources.
 Research is mixed about whether calcium intakes above 1,400 mg per day can put people at risk for chronic disease.

 Please see Daily Needs for our most up-to-date calcium recommendations.